He was an uber nerd of the

 noticed any explosion of plant life to compensate for the increase (if we did, we might not have seen an increase in CO2

-water by sunlight (this is the only place where oxygen is released to the atmosphere).
-This diagram is proof that
+of water by sunlight (this is the only place where oxygen is released to the atmosphere).
+This diagram is proof

-on short days, cloudy days, or at night).
-The majority of plant life acquires water through roots rather than the atmosphere.
+oxygen on short days, cloudy days, or at night).
+The majority of plant life acquires water through roots rather than the

-Higher temperatures will evaporate a greater volume of water into the atmosphere making it bio-unavailable to plants.
-While
+atmosphere.
+Higher temperatures will evaporate a greater volume of water into the atmosphere making it bio-unavailable to

-more evaporation usually translates into more rain fall, higher temperatures will send it back into the atmosphere sooner.
+plants.
+While more evaporation usually translates into more rain fall, higher temperatures will send it back into the

-measuring radiant energy of heat and light.
-Crookes's Radiometer is today marketed as a conversation piece
+an instrument for measuring radiant energy of heat and light.
+Crookes's Radiometer is today marketed as a

-called a light-mill or solar engine.
-It consists of four vanes each of which is blackened
+conversation piece called a light-mill or solar engine.
+It consists of four vanes each of

-on one side and silvered on the other.
-These are attached to the arms of a rotor which is balanced on a vertical support in
+which is blackened on one side and silvered on the other.
+These are attached to the arms of a rotor which is balanced on a

 When sunlight falls on the light-mill, the vanes turn with the black surfaces apparently being pushed away by the light